 The Scott County Board of Supervisors is considering a proposed rezoning of farmland outside Long Grove for a future residential development.

-Tim Huey, the county's planning and development director, said the request is to rezone a 33-acre tract in the vicinity of 15378 270th St. from Agricultural-General, or A-G, to Single-Family Residential, or R-1.
+Tim Huey, the county's planning and development director, said the request is to rezone a 33-acre tract near 15378 270th St. from Agricultural-General, or A-G, to Single-Family Residential, or R-1.
 The request was made by Chris Townsend of Townsend Engineering on behalf of the property's owners, Victor and Michelle Gorsch.

-The property's Corn Suitability Rating, or CSR, which ranks the soil's productivity level, ranged from 39 to 77, he said, adding that any CSR ranking of 60 or above is production ag soil with 100 being the highest.
+The property's Corn Suitability Rating, or CSR, which ranks the soil's productivity level, ranged from 39 to 77, he said, adding that a CSR ranking of 60 or above is production ag soil, with 100 being the highest.